A tool to help you work out what the price of a taxi journey in Kota Kinabalu should cost.

 Start typing the name of your destination / origin…

-Taxi rates in Kota Kinabalu and Sabah are supposedly law, as determined by LPKP, the Sabah Commercial Vehicles Licensing Board, but the taxi prices are not used by any taxi driver, nor policed by any enforcement agency.
+Taxi rates in Kota Kinabalu and Sabah are supposedly law, as determined by LPKP, the Sabah Commercial Vehicles Licensing Board, but the taxi prices law is ignored by taxi drivers, and not policed by any enforcement agency.

-Taxis have meters and are supposed to use them, but because of the ever-increasing competition for passengers, taxis do less trips and therefore feel they should earn more per trip.
+Taxis have meters (usually hidden under a hat on the dashboard) and are supposed to use them, but because of the ever-increasing competition for passengers, taxis do less trips and therefore feel they should earn more per trip.
 So while taxis want to charge more, passengers want to ride less, and to make things worse more licenses are still issued.

-The new(est) taxi fares are RM10 for the 1st 3km or 9 mins, and then 12c for every 100m or 18 seconds after that.
-Our Fare Taxi Tool will quote you the real, supposedly LPKP-regulated taxi rate to use to negotiate the price of your taxi ride.
+The new(est) taxi fares are RM10 for the first 3km or 9 mins, and then 12c for every 100m or 18 seconds after that.
+Type in your start and end destinations and our Fare Taxi Tool will quote you the real, supposedly LPKP-regulated taxi rate, which you can use to negotiate the price of your taxi ride.

 Once you’re in a taxi, do have a civilized conversation with your driver about the situation, it’s a revelation.